Jan. 6 committee, racing year-end clock, expects final hearing next week

 “We’re taking in documents every day, we’re working, we’re reading, we’re going to do our best to put together a product the United States House can be proud of in this final report that will have some historical significance,” said panel member Pete Aguilar, a California Democrat.

-The final, full report is expected to be voluminous, jam-packed with testimony gleaned from more than 1,000 witnesses, while providing conclusions, exhibits and recommendations to enact new election protections and other reforms.
+The final, full report is expected to be voluminous, jampacked with testimony gleaned from more than 1,000 witnesses, while providing conclusions, exhibits and recommendations to enact new election protections and other reforms.

 “And that’s not lost on any of us — how important this work is to make sure that this doesn’t happen again and make sure we tell the full and complete story,” Aguilar said.